 \subsection{Hierarchies}

-The use of hierarchies to control the formation of critical droplets was introduced in~\cite{Hol} and has since developed into a standard technique in bootstrap percolation~\cite{BBDCM,BBM3D,DCvE,DCH,GravHolMor}.
-In this subsection we recall many of the standard definitions and lemmas, making only minor adaptations along the way to suit the general model.
-We are relatively brief with the details, referring the reader instead to the paper of Holroyd~\cite{Hol} and the recent refinements in~\cite{DCvE,GravHolMor} for a more extensive introduction to the method.
+The use of hierarchies to control the formation of critical droplets was introduced by Holroyd in~\cite{Hol} and has since developed into a standard technique in the study of bootstrap percolation, see for example~\cite{BBDCM,BBM3D,DCvE,DCH,GravHolMor}.
+In this subsection we recall some of the standard definitions and lemmas, making only minor adaptations along the way to suit the general model.
+We are relatively brief with the details, referring the reader instead to~\cite{Hol}, and the more recent refinements in~\cite{DCvE,GravHolMor}, for a more extensive introduction to the method.

 The key result of this subsection is Lemma~\ref{le:boundoverH}, which gives an upper bound for the probability that a droplet $D$ is internally spanned in terms of the family of hierarchies of $D$.